openeventdata/plovigy/README.md

 2. Input is not case-sensitive

 3. The file FILEREC_NAME -- currently set to "plodigy.filerecs.txt" -- keeps track of the location in the file, so if you quit and restart, you will be returned to the last uncoded record in the file.

+4. The file *plover_reference.html* is a reference to the PLOVER ontology and has some suggestions for doing annotation; it can be opened in a browser.

 ## What's the point?